Grenadier Guards (horse)

-Grenadier Guards (グレナディアガーズ foaled 4 February 2018) is a Japanese Thoroughbred racehorse.
+Grenadier Guards (グレナディアガーズ foaled 4 February 2018) is a retired Japanese Thoroughbred racehorse and breeding stallion.
 He was one of the best two-year-olds in Japan in 2020 when he won two of his four races including the Asahi Hai Futurity Stakes.

 Background

-Grenadier Guards is a bay colt bred in Japan by Northern Farm.
+Grenadier Guards is a bay stallion bred in Japan by Northern Farm.
 He was sent into training with Mitsumasa Nakauchida and carries the black, red and yellow colours of Sunday Racing.

-He was from the fifth crop of foals sired by Frankel, an undefeated racehorse whose other progeny have included Cracksman, Anapurna, Soul Stirring and Without Parole.
-Grenadier Guards' is the first foal of his dam Wavell Avenue, an Ontario-bred sprinter who won the Breeders' Cup Filly & Mare Sprint as a four-year-old in 2015.
-She was a female-line descendant of the Kentucky-bred broodmare Milonga (foaled in 1961) making her a distant relative of Go And Go, Media Puzzle and Refuse To Bend.
+He was from the fifth crop of foals sired by Frankel, an undefeated British racehorse whose other progeny have included Cracksman, Anapurna, Soul Stirring and Without Parole.
+Grenadier Guards is the first foal of his dam Wavell Avenue, an Ontario-bred sprinter who won the Breeders' Cup Filly & Mare Sprint as a four-year-old in 2015.
+She was a female-line descendant of the Kentucky-bred broodmare Milonga (foaled in 1961), making her a distant relative of Go And Go, Media Puzzle and Refuse To Bend.